2 min read

 Outside the Spixii office in Plexal

-I met Alberto Chierici, Spixii's Head of Product, and Emma Pegg, Head of Content, at a Careers Connection Forum.
+I met the Spixii team at a Careers Connection Forum.
 Every year, corporations like Bloomberg and EY offer great presentations to attract talent for internships and postgraduate positions.

 Next to them are the startups, with their branded tees and big genuine smiles.
 It was exactly what I was looking for.
 I never intended to apply for the internship.
 In fact, I wanted to learn more about the working culture of a startup.
 My goal is to run my own business sooner or later.